NexusNull/ALBot/README.md

 ## Running your own code
 The default code located at `./CODE/default.js`, the runScript entry in `userData.json` corresponds with the name of the script that should be run for the character.
 The environment is fundamentally the same as a browser with some exceptions, for example references to window, document, and PIXI are not supported.
 Every character can run a different file, the default.js script will send characters to farm tiny crabs on the main beach.

+## Contributing
+Feel free to make contributions, they are always welcome!